RihardsVitols/Microphone-Calibration/README.md

 2. install a git, I use this [one](https://git-scm.com/download/win)
 3. restart your machine
 4. open code named *Quarks-installation.scd* instruction are inside it
+5. go to [ATK home page](http://www.ambisonictoolkit.net/download/supercollider/) and install plugins, reopen SuperCollider
-5. open *paths.txt* edit paths if it is neccery. at given moment everything will be created in a folder *MicCalibration* on your Desktop
+6. open *paths.txt* edit paths if it is neccery. at given moment everything will be created in a folder *MicCalibration* on your Desktop
-6.
+7.